naufiero/abaco/docs/developer_docs.md

 -----------

 To develop the core Abaco services, find or create an issue on github to work in.
-Checkout the project from github and create a local feature branch from the development branch with name I-<issue number> where <issue number> is the number of the issue on github.
+Checkout the project from github and create a local feature branch from the development branch with name I-xyz where xyz is the number of the issue on github.

 All core modules live in the actors package.
 The modules ending in _api.py define Flask applications and associated resources.
 The resource implementations are all defined in the controllers.py module.
 The models.py module defines data access classes and methods for interacting with the persistence layer.

-The store.py module defines high-level interfaces for interacting with databases and stores.py provides specific definitions of Abaco stores used in the models.py module.
+The store.py module defines high-level interfaces for interacting with databases, and stores.py provides specific definitions of Abaco stores used in the models.py module.

 The backend processes (e.g. spawners, workers, health checks and clientg) are defined in their own modules with a